jjaanngg/jjaanngg/README.md

   ### Executive Member - Operating Team in Software & Algorithm Club(SWAG) | Mar 2024 - Jun 2025
   - Led weekly Data Structure seminars by preparing materials and mentoring one assigned group of members
   - Designed and delivered Session 2 content for the Programming Track(basic language level) focused on language fundamentals
-  - Planned and assisted in major events including club orientation, final review sessions, and survey management (Google Forms)
-  - Created and managed the official Notion page for the 3rd cohort
+  - Created and managed the official Notion page for the 3rd generation
   - Participated in club branding by designing stickers and assisting with event operations

   <br/>

   ### Full-time Member in Expotential | Apr 2025 - Current
-  - Participated in multiple company projects, including roles in planning, research, and real-time team leader (initially led but later stepped back from the role)
+  - Participated in multiple company projects, including roles in planning, research, and real-time team leader for about a month
   - Supported an internal employee's Toeic Speaking exam preparation, resulting in measurable performance improvemnet
   - Contributed to academic preparation initiatives by designing mock test sets for university-level Probability & Statistics and Computer Architecture subjects